marian42/butterflies/README.md

 Stop the test script after some images have been created.

 10. Run `create_latent_codes.py`.
-This calculates latent codes for all images in the dataset.
+This calculates latent codes for all images in the dataset using the autoencoder.

 11. Run `create_tsne.py`.
 This calculates the t-SNE embedding.